khalid-hussain/hisnulMuslimDB/workfile_latex.md

     O Allāh, there is no ease except in that which You have made easy, and You make the difficulty, if You wish, easy.

     Ibn Ḥibbān in his _Ṣaḥīḥ_ [2427], Mawārid and Ibn al-Sunnī [351].
-And Ibn Ḥajar said: "This ḥadīth is ṣaḥīḥ". ʿAbd al-Qādir al-Arnā'ūť also declared it ṣaḥīḥ in his takrīj of Imām al-Nawawī's _Athkār_ (pg.\ 106).
+And Ibn Ḥajar said: "This ḥadīth is ṣaḥīḥ". ʿAbd al-Qādir al-Arnā'ūť also declared it ṣaḥīḥ in his takrīj of Imām al-Nawawī's _Athkār_ (p.\ 106).

 <!-- TODO double check the following (ANDROID) -->